lukaszs1942/lukaszs1942.github.io/docs/about.markdown

 permalink: /about/
 ---

-My name is Lukasz and in cyber security professional.
+My name is Lukasz and Im cyber security professional.